 Bank of America® Cash Rewards Credit Card

 The Chase Freedom card offers card holders 5% cash back on rotating categories each quarter—up to $1,500.
 This year, from January through March, the bonus categories included gas stations, Internet/Cable/Phone services, and mobile payments.
-From now until June, grocery stores, PayPal, and Chase Pay are the bonus categories.
+From April until June, grocery stores, PayPal, and Chase Pay made up the bonus categories.
 All other purchases earn 1% cash back.

 The Discover it credit card also changes bonus categories every quarter, which means every three months cardholders will earn increased rewards in particular categories.
 Last quarter, card members earned 5% cash back at gas stations and wholesale clubs, and currently, 5% cash back will be earned at grocery stores.
 This bonus cash back is limited to $1,500 each quarter.
 All other purchases will earn 1% cash back, and there are no limits to how much you can earn.
 Discover is giving new cardholders an introductory offer.
 They will automatically match all cash back earned within the first year.
 Additionally, new card members will receive 0% APR on all purchases and balance transfers for 14 months.

 The information for the Chase Freedom has been collected independently by LowCards.com.
 The product details on this page have not been reviewed or provided by the bank advertiser.